taksug229/Home-Loan/README.md

 4. **Default and Loss Statistics:**
    - Out of the 5,960 loans in the dataset, 20% experienced defaults.
-   - After capping the loss amount, the average loss per defaulted loan was calculated to be approximately $12,118.
+   - After capping the loss amount, the average loss per defaulted loan was calculated to be approximately $12,118 with a standard deviation of $7,574.

 These data preparation steps ensure that our dataset is well-prepared for further analysis and model building, with missing values handled, categorical variables encoded, and outliers addressed.